ccomb/vct.core/docs/readme.txt

 - an XML-RPC (or REST?) service allows the kernel to be used by 3rd party services.
 - a plugin infrastructure allows the kernel to be extended with additional capabilities (databases, services, etc.) and to trigger external services.
+- an optional ready to use form generation system for easy input

 You can access the VCT Core services using any language and platform, through the use of simple XML-RPC messages.
 See the examples section below to discover